 Trekking to the waterfall takes about 40-60 minutes from the parking lot.
-The trail is picturesque and beautiful, it leads you by Litlanesfoss waterfall, where you can find remarkable basalt stone columns.
-The trail is moderately steep and well marked, but one needs to show caution when walking close to the canyon, especially when hiking with children.
-The river runs into the lake Lagarfljot, home of the world famous wyrm monster Lagarfljotsormur.
+The trail is picturesque and beautiful.
+For example, it leads you by Litlanesfoss waterfall, where you can find remarkable basalt stone columns.
+The trail is moderately steep and well marked, and you need to show caution when walking close to the canyon, especially if you are hiking with children.
+The waterfall’s river runs into Lake Lagarfljot, home of the world famous wyrm monster Lagarfljotsormur.

-When is the best time to visit Hengifoss?
+When is the best time to visit the waterfall?

-We recommend that you take time to enjoy your visit to Hengifoss waterfall.
-It’s serene beauty offers some great photo opportunities and for best conditions in the summer we advice that you visit the fall early in the day, when sun shines directly at it.
+We recommend that you give yourself a good amount of time to enjoy your visit to Hengifoss waterfall.
+Its serene beauty offers some great photo opportunities.
+Therefore, summer time is a good time to visit the falls.
+We recommend that you visit the waterfall early in the day, when the sun shines directly on it.

-During high season (July) it can be crowded by Hengifoss but it is mainly just jammed with cars at the parking lot.
-If you don’t find a space to park you can just continue further into the valley and check the visitor’s center for Vatnajokull National Park at Skriduklaustur (5km) and then get back to see if some have moved.
+During high season (July) it can be crowded by Hengifoss, especially in the parking area.
+If you don’t find a space to park, we recommend you just continue further into the valley and check the interesting Visitor’s Center at eastern Vatnajokull National Park at Skriduklaustur (5km).
+Afterwards, you get back to the parking area to see if some people have left.

 Where to find Hengifoss?

-Hengifoss is in East Iceland and within the Vatnajokull National Park.
+Hengifoss is in East Iceland and within the eastern part of Vatnajokull National Park.

 GPS: 65.095626 N, -14.890549 W